4 Favorite TV Doctors

 This CBS program, set in a Mobile Army Surgical Hospital unit during the Korean War, arrived just as I was discovering the tube on my own.
 The plot mostly centered on Dr. “Hawkeye” Pierce.
 An irreverent but skilled U.S. Army surgeon was played with zeal by Alan Alda (he earned over 20 Emmy Award nominations).
 It was my first look at a doctor other than my dad.

 Perhaps the best-known TV medical show, MASH could be very funny.
 And many of the program’s actors, and thus the characters, had depth.
 The show became a TV ratings and award-winning juggernaut.
 My father watched but wasn’t generally a fan.
 As a doctor who saw real war, I don’t believe he thought it was a subject for much humor.
 I know he flat-out hated the 1970 Roger Altman directed movie on which the series was based.

 “They say that 90% of TV is junk.
 But 90% of everything is junk.”

 • The Fugitive (1963-1967)

 This ABC gem really launched the TV-doctor show into the Hollywood stratosphere.
 It was a smash hit with the TV-viewing nation.
 Dr. Richard Kimble was “an innocent man wrongly accused” of murdering his wife (a one-armed man did it).
 On route to the gas chamber, he escapes, only to be relentlessly hunted by police detective Lt.
 Philip Gerard (Barry Morse).

 David Janssen, a deeply intense actor, played the doctor on the run.
 For his performance, he’d become a star and the highest paid TV series actor of his time.
-The two-part final episode, “The Judgment,” is cliffhanger action legend — still among the top 3 most-watched TV programs ever (an audience of 78 million viewers included my dad).
+The two-part final episode, “The Judgment,” is cliffhanger action legend — still among the top 3 most-watched TV programs ever (46% of US households and my dad tuned in).

 • Medical Center (1969-1976)